SERVICE-DECLARATION-PROTOCOL

 The protocol defines the following actions:

-• Declare: A node sends a declaration confirming its willingness to provide a specific service, backed by locking a threshold of stake.
+• Declare: A node sends a declaration that confirms its willingness to provide a specific service, which is confirmed by locking a threshold of stake.

 • Active: A node marks that its participation in the protocol is active according to the service-specific activity logic.
-This action enables the protocol to monitor the node's activity.
+This action enables the protocol to monitor the node’s activity.
+We utilize this as a non-intrusive differentiator of node activity.
 It is crucial to exclude inactive nodes from the set of active nodes, as it enhances the stability of services.

 • Withdraw: A node withdraws its declaration and stops providing a service.